| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 For instance, a license to incorporate copyrighted

+software in the work may be required.)
 However, an aggregate collection of works need not all

 similarly comply to this license do be made, used,